m-ld/m-ld-security-spec/design/README.md

 The approach of this phase is software engineering design and specification, producing documentation with semi-formal components as required for clarity.

+## documentation

+A summary of threat to security control mappings is found in the [controls](./controls.md) document.

 ## tooling notes

 ### PlantUML